 PA DUI Law Changes

-In addition, the new DUI laws in PA prevents judges from imposing concurrent penalties on second and subsequent DUI cases unless the charges merge.
+In addition, the new DUI laws in PA prevents judges from imposing concurrent penalties on second and subsequent DUI cases unless the charges merge (the crimes are closely related and contain the same elements).

 Also, the new law prohibits the judge from imposing concurrent sentences on unrelated criminal cases (example: a DUI and separate retail theft sentencing) in second and subsequent DUI cases.
 Learn more about the new law in the blog post: New PA Law is Aimed at Repeat DUI Drivers.

 Suppose you have three prior DUI convictions within the last ten years.
 Astonishingly, the police can charge you with a second-degree felony DUI punishable by up to ten years in prison for simply refusing to take a chemical test for DUI.

-Notably, the enhanced DUI punishment is not triggered due to another person’s death or bodily injury.
+Have you received a DUI citation.
+Contact me at (215) 752-5282 to discuss strategies to avoid the severe consequences of the new changes to the Pennsylvania DUI law.
 The recent changes to Pennsylvania’s drunk driving law are reflected in the third and fourth columns in the above DUI sentencing grid.

 First Time DUI in PA